What is General Ledger (GL) Reconciliation: Process, Steps, Examples & Best Practices

 Let us understand the process of reconciling the general ledger, step by step.

-- Step 3: Compare accounts and entries - It is the step in which accounts compare accounts and entries.
+• Step 3: Compare accounts and entries - It is the step in which accounts and entries are compared.
 This will help identify discrepancies in entries across different ledgers.

-In large companies, the accounts department is required to take official approval of the management and other stakeholders before finalising the general ledger.
+In large companies, the accounts department is required to obtain official approval from the management and other stakeholders before finalising the general ledger.

 General ledger account reconciliation examples

 In the following image, we can see an example of receivable ledger reconciliation.
-As per the records, there is a discrepancy of over US$ 40,000 (shown in RED) between ‘invoice raised’ and the actual entries in the accounts.
-This shows a significant gap that can distort the company's finances, if not taken care of during the reconciliation process.
+As per the records, there is a discrepancy of over an amount of 40,000 (shown in RED) between ‘invoice raised’ and the actual entries in the accounts.
+This shows a significant gap that can distort the company's finances if not taken care of during the reconciliation process.

 Best practices for general ledger reconciliation